 Disability provisions in churches

-Nine in ten churches provide for people with disabilities
+Nine in ten churches say they provide for people with disabilities

 How well do churches provide for people with disabilities, whether in facilities or in an active culture of inclusion?
 Some 90% of local churches surveyed in the 2021 NCLS, said they offered at least one type of provision for people with disabilities, from a list of four options.